 3) Consider Where it Will Be Placed

 - Design: How Design swear by the ‘Rule of Fives’, whereby your poster should still have an effect regardless of if the viewer is standing 5 feet or 50 feet away.
-To do this, make sure your message can be summed up by a captivating image or text that’s large enough to be seen from a distance, and don’t forget to include additional details at a smaller size for those who are
+To do this, make sure your message can be summed up by a captivating image or text that’s large enough to be seen from a distance, and don’t forget to include additional details at a smaller size for those who are in arm’s distance.

 - Size: Consider the distance from which your poster will be seen by a viewer, and how much information you need to convey.
 If you’ve got limited space indoors, A3 size might be for you; however for larger, outdoor placements that really stands out, you can print up to 60 x 40 size.